pbuckner/x-plane_plugins/XPython/docs/source/development/tools.rst

   XPPython3 monitors the performance of individual python plugins and displays this information when you select the `XPPython3` -> `Performance` menu item.

+* **XPGL Open GL Debugging Script**

+  Stand-alone OpenGL pygame python script that allows you to experiment with OpenGL and :py:mod:`xpgl` module drawing routines using a graphics context similar to  X-Plane.
+(See :doc:`/development/modules/xpgl_debugging`)

 * **Debug Config Initialization** (See :doc:`xppython3.ini`.)

   For debugging, we've added some run-time flags which can be configured and stored.
 These